-Listed below are all the place names (beginning with F - L) referred to on this Scottish landscape photography website and for each an explanation, where possible, of it's origin and meaning.
-Refer to the left hand menu for links to place names beginning with other letters.
+Listed below are all the place names (beginning with F-L) referred to on this website and for each an explanation, where possible, of it's origin and meaning.
+Click one of these links to access other place name lists for A-B, C-E and M-Z

 The names given in the list below in bold are the names as they appear or Ordnance Survey maps, and in the case of Gaelic and Norse names the map names are often a corruption of their true Gaelic and Norse names.
 The notes for each place name will, where possible, supply the proper Norse or Gaelic name.

 The place name indexes are a work in progress and will be updated as new place names appear in my photographs.
 There are comment boxes at the end of each place name page and I welcome any thoughts you might have about the place name lists.

 Fain; Gaelic na Fèithean meaning ‘the bog channels’.

 Fannich; Fannich Hills, named from the loch of that name.
 Gaelic Fainich the meaning of which is uncertain.
 Watson has this to say:- In spite of its Gaelic ring Fainaich is rather an obscure and difficult word.
 Assuming that the ‘f’ is radical and does not represent an aspirated ‘p’ we may compare it with Welsh gwaneg a surge, gwanegu, to rise in waves, Welsh gw corresponding to Gaelic f, as in Welsh gwern, Gaelic fearn, alder.
 Another step backward would lead us to an early Celtic van- or ven-, which suggests a comparison with the Gaulish Lacus Ven-etus, now Lake of Constance, and the two Gaulish tribes of Veneti, both maritime.
 But the name is one in which it is unsafe to be positive.

 Faolin; Gaelic An Fhaoilinn meaning ‘the beach field’.